-To start it all off I’m going to share one of my own recipes.
-You see, it was my birthday this past Monday.
+It was my birthday this past Monday.
 The day before that I got together with my family and didn’t skimp on the cake and ice cream.
 Then on Monday night my sweet Marquis took me out to eat, and we brought home this bad boy:

 Crazy, right?
 This thing could feed an entire third world country.
 Let them eat cake, indeed.
-And how can someone like me eat something like this (yes, I did) and not gain weight?
+And how can someone like me eat something like this (yes, I did!) and not gain weight?
 I have discussed compensation before so I’m not going to repeat any of that today, and instead I’m going to share one of my favorite compensation lunches.

-- 1 tablespoon olive oil
+- 2 tablespoons olive oil

-- ¼ teaspoon salt
+- ½ teaspoon salt

-- ¼ teaspoon paprika
+- ½ teaspoon paprika

-- Juice of half of a lemon
+- Juice of one lemon

-- Large handful of kale
+- 2 bunches of kale

-- Preheat oven to 375.
+- Preheat oven to 375 degrees.

 - In a bowl, toss chickpeas in the olive oil, salt, and paprika.
 Spread on a baking sheet and place in oven (keep the bowl, you aren't done with this yet).